define-private-public/PSRayTracing/README.rst

 =================================
 Marking functions as ``noexcept``
 =================================

+**Update Aug 5th, 2024:** After doing an experiment with the ``final`` keyword and writing a blog post on it, someone reached out and asked me if I had done the same but with ``noexcept``.
+Now a more comprehensive performance test of the ``noexcept`` keyword has been done.
+The results are mixed and you can `read it right here <https://16bpp.net/blog/post/noexcept-can-sometimes-help-or-hurt-performance/>`_ .
+Orginally I left ``noexcept`` on, but now I've decided to turn it off.

 I remember hearing about how marking my functions with the `noexcept <https://visualstudiomagazine.com/articles/2016/10/01/noexcept.aspx>`_ could make my code run faster.
 So to test this out (and test toggling it on & off), I added a macro called